-- Parents must be registered members of the parish for at least three months and must participate in Sunday Liturgy at Incarnation Church on a regular basis.
+Parents must be registered members of the parish for at least three months and must participate in Sunday Liturgy at Incarnation Church on a regular basis.
 Below are some guidelines of the Infant Baptism Ministry:

 - Need to Register?
 Click here.

-- Parents are required to schedule a Baptism Interview with Carmen Cayon at least one month before the date of baptism.
+- Parents are required to schedule a Baptism Interview with Deacon Matt Shirina at least one month before the date of baptism.

 - At this interview, parents should bring a copy of the child’s birth certificate.
 Topics such as godparents, dates, and the Baptism liturgy will be discussed.

-- Parents are required to come to a preparation meeting in order to enable all families to enter into the celebration of their child’s baptism with “full, conscious, and active participation”.
+- Parents are required to come to two preparation meetings in order to enable all families to enter into the celebration of their child’s baptism with “full, conscious, and active participation”.

-- The Preparation class also encourages parents and godparents to reflect on their relationship with God and the Catholic Church fostering involvement in parish life and ministries that nurture the domestic Church.
+- The Preparation classes also encourages parents and godparents to reflect on their relationship with God and the Catholic Church fostering involvement in parish life and ministries that nurture the domestic Church.

-- The stipend and all paperwork such as documentation that the godparents are fully-initiated and practicing Catholics is due no later than the Baptismal Preparation Class.
+- The donation and all paperwork such as documentation that the godparents are fully-initiated and practicing Catholics is due no later than the Baptismal Preparation Class.

-- If parents are unable to attend the Baptismal Preparation class, the Baptism will be rescheduled for another month.
+- If parents are unable to attend both Baptismal Preparation clasess, the Baptism will be rescheduled for another month.

 - Sponsors (Godparents) need to have a sincere interest in your child and be committed to supporting his/her godchild through prayer and good example.
 They need to be confirmed, practicing Catholics, worshiping on a regular basis and able to receive sacraments.
 Sponsors who are not registered members of our parish need a Sponsor Certificate or letter from their own parish stating they are eligible to be a sponsor for Baptism.
 One sponsor may be non-Catholic, who officially is called a ‘Christian Witness’ rather than Godparent.

-To find out more information about the Baptism of Infants and Small Children, please contact Carmen Cayon at email@example.com or call (813) 885-7861.
+To find out more information about the Baptism of Infants and Small Children, please contact Deacon Matt Shirina at firstname.lastname@example.org or call (813) 884-3624.